PlaidCloud/website/content/en/docs/concepts/architecture/nodes.md

 must be set to false.

 {{< warning >}}
-When the memory swap feature is turned on, Kubernetes data such as the content of Secret objects that were written to tmpfs now could be swapped to disk.
+When the memory swap feature is turned on, PlaidCloud data such as the content of Secret objects that were written to tmpfs now could be swapped to disk.
 {{< /warning >}}